huggingface/transformers/README.md

 `OpenAIGPTTokenizer` perform Byte-Pair-Encoding (BPE) tokenization.

-This class has one arguments:
+This class has two arguments:

 - `vocab_file`: path to a vocabulary file.
 - `merges_file`: path to a file containing the BPE merges.